MonetDB/monetdb-r-docker/README.md

 # Details
 ## Base image
 The MonetDB image is based on the latest Fedora (at the time of image generation).
-There are plans to migrate to CentOS (latest) once certain system.d issue is resovled
+There are plans to migrate to CentOS (latest) once certain system.d issue is resolved
 ## Software
 The image includes the latest stable version (at the time of image generation, again) of:
 * MonetDB